Jvlsc/FullStack-Course/part0/exercise04.md

 1. The user navigates to the [notes page](https://studies.cs.helsinki.fi/exampleapp/notes) where the browser loads HTML, CSS, JavaScript, and the existing notes data.

-2. The user enters "Hello Guys! :)" into the text field and clicks the `Save` button, submitting the form:
+2. The user enters `Hello Guys! :)` into the text field and clicks the `Save` button, submitting the form:

     ![image0](/.github/images/part0/04_00.png)

 3. The form submission initiates the following sequence:
    - The browser sends a `POST` request to the server's `/exampleapp/new_note` endpoint
-   - The server processes the new note, adds it to its data store.
+   - The server processes the new note, adds it to its data storage.
    - The server responds with a `302` status code, redirecting the browser back to the notes page.
    - The browser reloads the entire page, requesting all resources again.
    - The updated list of notes (including the new one) is displayed: